NCSU-ComPS-Group/prism/doc/content/getting_started/contributing.md

 ### Fork PRISM and clone

 1. Navigate to [the PRISM repository](https://github.com/NCSU-ComPS-Group/prism)
-1. Click the "Fork" button on the upper right of the code file tree to have a copy of FENIX in your own account
+1. Click the "Fork" button on the upper right of the code file tree to have a copy of PRISM in your own account
 1. Clone your new fork to your local machine using the following command (this assumes you [have SSH set up on your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)):